-A successful first step in a procurement transformation created streamlined, standardised global processes.
+A first step in a procurement transformation that created streamlined, standardised global processes.

 Imagine: a global organisation, purchasing from thousands of suppliers worldwide but unclear about where it had committed spend, and dealing with hundreds of thousands of paper invoices every year.
 Costs were high, processes were slow and control was minimal.
 This was the reality for our client – and they wanted to make a radical change.

 The organisation planned a global implementation of Coupa’s procurement solution to bring fragmented processes and out-dated systems onto a single global platform.
 This was about more than getting help with plugging in new technology.
 They wanted a partner to deliver a total transformation of procure-to-pay processes.

 KPMG’s track record made us the perfect choice.
 We are one of Coupa’s leading global partners.
 Our delivery teams across KPMG’s global network in the UK and US have a successful track record in delivering against the original scope of the Coupa implementations we support.
 Our approach, which incorporates pre-built assets which are based on best-practice procurement processes, gets clients to the results they want faster.

 Scroll down to continue reading...

 Working jointly with our client, we planned a two-year programme for the global roll-out of Coupa to 30+ countries.
 Then we led the UK delivery, establishing a baseline for future go-lives.